ABCD-STUDY/ABCDWorkshop-reproducible-science/_episodes/06-wrap-up.md

 ---
-title: "Wrap-Up"
+title: "Lunch break"
-teaching: 15
+teaching: 40
 exercises: 0
 questions:
-- "What have we learned?"
+- "Pick a sandwich, talk to everyone"
 objectives:
-- "Recap what you've learned"
+- "Refluel for the afternoon"
 keypoints:
-- "A summary of everything so far"
+- "Talk to the speakers if you have feedback"
 ---

-## Markdown again
+## Lunch

-Write what you would like to say in the summary.
+Hope you find something you like.